yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The CSS class .container-fluid-1280 has been replaced with .container-fluid.container-fluid-max-xl
+### Replaced the .container-fluid-1280 CSS Class
 - **Date:** 2020-Nov-24
 - **JIRA Ticket:** [LPS-123894](https://issues.liferay.com/browse/LPS-123894)

 #### What changed?

-The CSS class `.container-fluid-1280` has been replaced with `.container-fluid.container-fluid-max-xl` and the compatibility layer that had its style has been removed from Portal.
+The `.container-fluid-1280` CSS class has been replaced with `.container-fluid.container-fluid-max-xl`.
+The compatibility layer that had `.container-fluid-1280`'s style has been removed too.

 #### Who is affected?

-All the container elements that had the CSS class `.container-fluid-1280`
+This affects you if your container elements have the `.container-fluid-1280` CSS class.

 #### How should I update my code?

-The first recommendation is to use the updated CSS classes from Clay `.container-fluid.container-fluid-max-xl` instead of `.container-fluid-1280`.
-The second one is to use ClayLayout [Components](https://clayui.com/docs/components/layout.html) & [Taglibs](https://clayui.com/docs/get-started/using-clay-in-jsps.html#clay-sidebar)
+Use the updated CSS classes from Clay `.container-fluid.container-fluid-max-xl` instead of `.container-fluid-1280`.
+Alternative, use ClayLayout [Components](https://clayui.com/docs/components/layout.html) and [TagLibs](https://clayui.com/docs/get-started/using-clay-in-jsps.html#clay-sidebar).

 #### Why was this change made?

-This change was made to remove deprecated legacy code from Portal and improve the code consistency and performance
+The change removes deprecated legacy code and improves code consistency and performance.

 ---------------------------------------